Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 ## What is a singleton class in Android?

 - A singleton class is a class that can have only one object(an instance of the class) at a time that can be shared all other classes.
+- In other words, Singleton class in Java allows only one instance to be created and provides global access to all other classes through this single object or instance.

 ```ruby
 private static volatile RESTService instance;